The Top 3 Canadian Income Stocks

 - THE VERY LATEST ON TAXES, CURRENCY CONVERSIONS AND MORE.
 How will U.S. tax authorities treat your Canadian holdings?
 How will international currency fluctuations affect their prices?
 Are oil and gas stocks backed up by reserves in the ground, and how long before they go dry?
 Our free reports explain these important, sometimes confusing fundamentals—in plain English.

 - INSTANT ACCESS TO OVER A DECADE OF ARCHIVED ARTICLES.
 Every article ever published in Canadian Edge will always be just a mouse click away, so you can quickly and easily access all of our research on a particular stock and see for yourself how our advice has changed over the years.
 And as I mentioned, you always have instant access to our research team.
-That’s a promise.
+You have my word on it.

 We invite you to try Canadian Edge with no risk or obligation.
 Read the special reports we’ve prepared for you.
 Use the subscribers-only website.
 Test our profitable email alerts.

 If at any time during the first three months you’re not entirely satisfied with our newsletter or aren’t making enough money, just let us know and you’ll receive a 100% refund.
-That means every penny back—with no questions asked.
+That means every penny back.
 And you can keep all the special bonus reports you received as a gift just for giving the service a look.
 You have no risk and no obligation!

 Now your secure financial future is waiting.
 Take the first step to make it come true.